Coherent Control of Quantum-Dot Spins with Cyclic Optical Transitions: Modified Quantum Algorithmic Cooling

 \section{Modified Quantum Algorithmic Cooling}

 Figures~\ref{fig5a:magnon}(a,b) and \ref{fig6:comparison}(f) show the modified quantum-algorithmic cooling sequence we use to stabilize the ESR, from which we achieve an electronic $T_2^*=74(11)\,$ns.
 In place of the original quantum-algorithmic cooling scheme~\cite{jackson_optimal_2022} (used with the InGaAs QD in Device 1), we add an extra $\pi/2$ pulse, whose phase is $\pi/2$ relative to the first $\pi/2$ pulse, following the sensing period of the algorithm and directly before the electro-nuclear interaction (hh) pulse.
 This additional pulse turns an electronic coherence along $\pm x$ to $\pm z$ to enable a nuclear spin flip conditioned on the electronic state with the single-sideband process allowed by the collinear hyperfine interaction (see Fig.\,\ref{fig5a:magnon}(b)).
 The cooling algorithm uses the following parameters to obtain the data of Fig.\,\ref{fig5a:magnon}(a,b) and Fig.\,\ref{fig6:comparison}(f): fixed sensing time of $t_\mathrm{sense}=55\,$ns, $N=30$, $\Omega_{hh}\approx 47\,$MHz, $\tau_{hh}=60\,$ns, and $\phi_\mathrm{sense}=0.875\pi$.
 Note that $\phi_\mathrm{sense}$ is not $\pi/2$ here only owing to an uncompensated free precession phase.
 The $\pi/2-$pulses are done at $\Omega=125\,$MHz, corresponding to a duration of 2~ns.
+The cooling sequence is dominated by the $1.5\,\mu s$-long resonant pulse to reset the spin, resulting in a total cooling duration of $\sim 55\,\mu s$.